 Interest income from non-bank loans, reflects income from loans granted by the Group for financial assistance of associates.
-This amount includes also interest on Loan receivables from 3rd parties provided as an advance payment for acquiring a participation in an investment property portfolio (Olympians portfolio) in Romania.
+This amount includes also interest on Loan receivables from $3^{\rm rd}$ parties provided as an advance payment for acquiring a participation in an investment property portfolio (Olympians portfolio) in Romania.
 The loan provided initially with a convertibility option which was not exercised.
 According to the last addendum, the loan had certain one-off and monthly payments for a period until 30 June 2020.
 The two parties are currently engaged in discussions for agreeing and signing a new addendum with a new re-payment schedule.
 The loan is bearing a fixed interest rate of 10% and secured by relevant corporate guarantees, while the Company is in the process of getting agreed security in the form of pledge of shares following the relevant process provided in the initial Loan Agreement.

-Borrowing interest expense represents interest expense charged on bank and non-bank borrowings (Note 32).
+R Corrowing interest a expense represents interest expe ense charged or n hank and non-h nank horrowing s (Note 32)